 d) Resolution 146 (Rev. Busan, 2014) of the Plenipotentiary Conference, on periodic review and revision of the ITR;

-e) Resolution 1379 of the ITU Council, on the Expert Group on the International Telecommunication Regulations (EG-ITR),
+e) Resolution 1379 (Modified, 2023) of the ITU Council, on the Expert Group on the International Telecommunication Regulations (EG-ITR),

 recognizing

 a) that, as stated in Resolution 146 (Rev. Busan, 2014), the ITU Telecommunication Standardization Sector (ITU-T) has most of the work relevant to the ITR,